Peru opens Machu Picchu for single Japanese tourist | DW | 13.10.2020

 Peru's famous Machu Picchu ruins have opened for the first time after months of lockdown — but just for a single tourist from Japan.

-"The first person on Earth who went to Machu Picchu since the lockdown is meeeeeee," Takayama posted on his Instagram account alongside pictures of himself at the deserted site.
+"The first person on Earth who went to Machu Picchu since the lockdown is meeeeeee," Katayama posted on his Instagram account alongside pictures of himself at the deserted site.

 "This is truly amazing!
 Thank you," he added in a video.